Richard Rogers (serial killer): Killing of Frederic Spencer

 In 1973, when Rogers was 23, he attended the University of Maine as a graduate student.
 Rogers lived in a two-story house with three housemates in Orono, Maine.
-One of Rogers' housemates was Frederic Alan Spencer, a 22-year-old man.
+One of Rogers' housemates was 22 year old Frederic Alan Spencer.
 Rogers and Spencer were not fond of each other, but there were no instances of violence between the two prior to Spencer's death.
 On the afternoon of April 28, 1973, Rogers hit Spencer eight times in the back of the head with a roofing hammer.
-However, Spencer was still alive after the initial bludgeoning; so Rogers asphyxiated Spencer by placing a plastic bag over his head until he died.
+Spencer was still alive after the bludgeoning, so Rogers asphyxiated him by placing a plastic bag over his head until he died.
 Rogers then waited until the evening to dispose of Spencer's body.
 He wrapped Spencer in his nylon boy scout tent, dragged the body out of his home, past the parking lot, and into his car.
 He then drove down route 116 in Old Town for about a minute until he reached the Bird Stream forest, where he dumped Spencer's body.

-Frederic Spencer's body was found by two cyclists on the afternoon of May 1, 1973.
+Spencer's body was found by two cyclists on the afternoon of May 1, 1973.
 Police were able to identify Spencer's body after tracing a key found in his pants to a post office box he rented.
 Three officers then investigated the home Spencer shared with his three housemates.
-In Rogers room, they discovered bloody fingerprints on the door, a bloody footprint on the floor, blood droplets across the walls, and the hammer used to kill Spencer.
+In Rogers's room, they discovered bloody fingerprints on the door, a bloody footprint on the floor, blood droplets across the walls, and the hammer used to kill Spencer.
 Rogers was subsequently taken to the Orono police barracks and interrogated.
 During the interrogation, he admitted to killing Spencer, but claimed it was in self-defense.

-After his confession, Richard Rogers was charged in the murder of Frederic Alan Spencer, and plead not guilty.
-Rogers' fingerprints, height, and weight were taken.
+After his confession, Rogers was charged in the murder of Spencer, and pleaded not guilty.
+Rogers's fingerprints, height, and weight were taken.
 He was held in the Bangor County jail without bail for the next six months, until his trial started.